dbt-labs/docs.getdbt.com/website/docs/community/resources/organizing-inclusive-events.md

 ## Marketing

-- If you are using photos, share images that include community members from underrepresented groups
+- If you are using photos, share images that include community members with a wide range of presentations, including people from underrepresented groups.
 - Put event accessibility information on your event page (i.e. “closed captioning available for all video resources”)
 - In the registration process provide an opportunity for attendees to:
     - share pronouns